What is First Aid Stress Tool?

 If you wear a device that records biometric information that can serve as stress indicators, such as heart rate variability (HRV), look to see what changes there are in these values before and after using FAST.

-What if FAST Doesn’t Seem to Help?
+What if First-Aid Stress Tool (FAST) Doesn’t Seem to Help?

 If after you have used FAST, and you have used it correctly, you have not experienced any symptom relief, it may be because the cause of your symptom:

 - requires the full NET procedure to address

 - requires homeopathic support with NET Remedies, which are homeopathic products developed by NET to help your nervous system process stresses

 - is not related to mental stressors.
 Although many times, people experience symptom relief with FAST, often times, there are other aspects to your condition that are important to address as well.